nicolasjafelle/AndroidDemo/README.md

 4. Connect to Foursquare's API using Retrofit with OkHttp and parse Json with Gson.
 5. Material Design with latest AppCompat library (version 21) and animations like Google+.
 6. Side Bar implementation.
+7. RecyclerView implementation with onClickListener, View Types and OnScrollListener
-7. Use of GPS.
+8. Use of GPS.
-8. Persists data.
+9. Persists data.

 It also handle HTTP errors in a generic way (see FoursquareAsyncTask.java) and use GPSTracker to handle Geo locations.